Heliex/docker-brat/README.md

 docker image ls (you shoud see the docker-brat image)

 # Run the container (if you want to expose it on 8080 for example)
-docker run -d -p 8080:80 -v /path/to/host/data/:/var/www/brat/data/annotatordata --name=docker-brat docker-brat
+docker run -d -p 8080:80 -v /path/to/host/data/:/var/www/brat/data/annotatordata -v /path/to/host/cfg:/var/www/brat/data --name=docker-brat docker-brat

-Dont forget in /path/to/host/data to copy the three basic config files from brat : https://brat.nlplab.org/configuration.html
-- tools.conf
-- annotation.conf
-- visual.conf
+### Some of basics config are with this repository (in cfg folder)

 # Have fun !